mmseng/AislingMatHelper/README.md

 # Timing Variables
 Only configure these if the script is not working as expected.
 All timings are in milliseconds (ms).
+Note: Sometimes, when the game servers (or your internet connection) are being slow, the "STAND BY" animation between screens may take longer than usual, and will throw off the script timings.
+There's not much you can do to predict this, but you can try to accommodate for it by extending the relevant timings, noted below.

 ### DelayFasttrack
 The delay after clicking the `FAST TRACK NEXT QUOTA FOR X CR.` button.